firmai/atspy/README.md

 #### Why AtsPy?

 1. Implements all your favourite automated time series models in a unified manner by simply running ```AutomatedModel(df)```.
-1. Reduce structural model errors with 30-50% by using LightGBM with TSFresh infused features.
+1. Reduce structural model errors with 30%-50% by using LightGBM with TSFresh infused features.
 1. Automatically identify the seasonalities in your data using singular spectrum analysis, periodograms, and peak analysis.
-1. Identifies and makes accessible the best model for your time series using in sample validation methods.
+1. Identifies and makes accessible the best model for your time series using in-sample validation methods.
 1. Combines the predictions of all these models in a simple (average) and complex (GBM) ensembles for improved performance.
 1. Where appropriate models have been developed to use GPU resources to speed up the automation process.
-1. Easily access all the models by using ```am.models_dict_in``` for in sample and ```am.models_dict_out``` for out of sample.
+1. Easily access all the models by using ```am.models_dict_in``` for in-sample and ```am.models_dict_out``` for out-of-sample prediction.

 #### AtsPy Progress

-1. Univariate forecasting only (single column) and only for monthly data (daily data will be available soon).
+1. Univariate forecasting only (single column) and only monthly and daily data have been testes for suitability.
-1. So far I have only tested monthly data and only one particular dataseries.
 1. More work ahead; all suggestions and criticisms appreciated, use the issues tab.